Security-Auditing-Complex-of-Innovation/master/public.md

 In general, it is very important to keep all communication data properly encrypted, by using recommended crypto settings.
 Usually communication happens on top of a less secure media, for example the Internet, which can not be fully controlled by the administration and data protection plays a huge part in there.
 It should be noted that while some of the issues mentioned here could have been mitigated by updating the relevant packages - assuming those where available in RGCE to begin with - there is also need for changes in application server configuration in order for the weak ciphers to be disabled.
 This emphasises the importance of change management and keeping up with latest security bulletins, such as NCSA mailing list.

+These ciphers are part of the webshop environment, but their effects can be seen in other services as well, such as SSH.
+SSH, being used for maintenace tasks makes it even more critical for these vulnerabilities to get patched the soonest.